sagittaracc/suql/README.md

 </div>

 ### SuQL
-SuQL stands for Sugar SQL and this is an ORM library for MySQL.
+SuQL stands for Sugar SQL and this is an ORM library for PHP.

 ### Installation
 Install the [SuQLBasic Template](https://github.com/sagittaracc/suql-app)